On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

 I don't provide a call-out service or work on large domestic items, but you can drop your circuit board or device to me in central Weston-Super-Mare, BS23.

-I work on all kinds of consumer electronics including power on / boot issues with consoles, laptops or desktops.
-I do common fixes such as HDMI port replacements and repairing liquid damaged circuit boards but also am able to diagnose and repair complex problems such as motherboard or power faults.
+I repair all kinds of consumer electronics including power on / boot issues with consoles, laptops and other devices.
+I do common fixes such as HDMI port replacements, along with Mini USB, Micro USB and USBC port fixes on all kinds of devices.
+I can assess and repair liquid damaged circuit boards and also am able to diagnose and solve complex problems such as motherboard or power faults.

 Xbox and Playstation HDMI replacement is done with a fast turnaround, drop off and pick up again in BS23 - no sending your console away to be fixed.